 Program Goals

-Students who attain a proficiency level of Intermediate-High, and earn a Grade Point Average (GPA) of 3.0 or better across all four English Language Arts (ELA) courses required for graduation, may earn the Georgia Seal of Biliteracy upon graduation, receiving a seal for their diploma and an honors cord for the graduation ceremony.
+Students who attain a proficiency level of Intermediate-High, and earn a Grade Point Average (GPA) of 3.0 or better across all four English Language Arts (ELA) courses required for graduation, may earn the Georgia Seal of Biliteracy upon graduation, receiving a seal for their diploma and an honors cord for their graduation ceremony.
 The Seal of Biliteracy program is managed by individual high schools.

 In order to support students in their path to proficiency, World Languages teachers deliver instruction using the target language for the majority of class time.
 The expectation for target language use is 90% of everything students hear, read, write, view and say in the classroom.